Niel (singer): Solo career

 On May 15, 2015, Niel and other artists including Exo, Sistar and Ailee sang a KBS1's Special Program 'I Am Korea' theme song "The Day We Meet" for Gwangbok 70th Anniversary."

 Niel released his second mini album Love Affair...
 January 16, 2017, containing seven songs, including the title track of the same name.

 On June 3, 2020, Niel joined Overwatch Contenders team O2 Blast as an "Honorary Player".

 On December 28, 2021, Niel announced that he will not renew his contract with TOP Media starting from January 10, 2022.
 However, he will still remain as a member of Teen Top.

 In August 2022, Niel signed a contract with New Entry.

 In November 2022, Niel made a comeback with his 3rd mini album "A to Z", which is set to be released on November 28.

+Personal life

+Military service

+In April 2025, Niel revealed that he had been classified Grade 4 under South Korea's conscription system and assigned to supplementary service as a prospective social service worker in 2021.
+After he was not called up for three years, he was transferred to wartime labor service in 2024 under the long-term waiting provision.

+Under this classification, he is exempt from mandatory military service during peacetime but remains subject to mobilization during wartime or an equivalent national emergency.